-Fuel lines (hoses, piping, connections, etc.) Check the fuel hoses, piping and connections for leaks, looseness or deterioration.
+Fuel lines Check the fuel hoses, piping and connections for leaks, looseness or deterioration.
 Replace any damaged parts.

 Fuel filter If the vehicle is operated under extremely adverse weather conditions or in areas where ambient temperatures are either extremely low or extremely high, the filter might become clogged.
 In such an event, replace the filter immediately.